Anubhav-Singh13/Monk_Intelligence/book_summary/ESG_Architecture.md

 #### workspace

 **Purpose:** One row per program area, region, or business unit within Acme.
-A workspace inherits most configuration from the tenant but can override discount rate, currency, CoA scope, and regulatory frameworks for its specific context.
+A workspace inherits most configuration from the tenant but can override discount rate, currency, and CoA scope for its specific context.
+EPIS band thresholds are tenant-governed and cannot be overridden at workspace level — see `tenant_epis_band_config`.
 The Group Reporting workspace aggregates across Standard workspaces but never accesses individual business case rows directly.

 ```sql
 CREATE TABLE workspace (